REDMED-X/OperatorsKit/KIT/ExecuteCrossSession/README.md

 - 3\.
 Run the `bofcompile.bat` script to compile the object file.
 - 4\.
 In Cobalt strike, use the script manager to load the .cna script to import the tool.

+## Acknowledgements
+This BOF implementation is entirely based on the work of Michael Zhmailo.
+More information about his work can be found on his [blog](https://cicada-8.medium.com/process-injection-is-dead-long-live-ihxhelppaneserver-af8f20431b5d).
+Furthermore, a working POC named [IHxExec](https://github.com/CICADA8-Research/IHxExec/tree/main) can be found on his github.